mjaskowska/sandar/README.md

 HTML5 SCSS JavaScript

-This project will be updated along with my learning process.
+This project will be updated along with my learning progress.